walkerzf/6.824-DS/readme.md

     master knows which Map tasks it ran on that worker.

     * Those tasks' intermediate output is now lost, must be re-created ,master tells other workers to run those tasks
+    * the workers that are executing reduce tasks must be re-executed
     * can omit re-running if Reduces already fetched the intermediate data
   * Reduce worker crashes.
     finished tasks are OK -- stored in GFS, with replicas.